 AD - Additional driver

-Additional Liability Insurance - See Supplementary Liability Insurance
+Additional Liability Insurance (ALI) - See Supplementary Liability Insurance

 Airport Code - A unique three-letter code that is given to an airport (for example London Heathrow is LHR)

 Airport Surcharge - An additional charge levied at some popular airport locations